Xensor Trading Down 0% Over Last 7 Days (XSR)

-Xensor (XSR) traded flat against the U.S. dollar during the one day period ending at 11:00 AM E.T. on October 4th.
-Xensor has a market capitalization of $240,395.39 and $11,179.03 worth of Xensor was traded on exchanges in the last day.
-Over the last seven days, Xensor has traded 0% lower against the U.S. dollar.
-One Xensor token can now be bought for approximately $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
+Xensor (XSR) traded flat against the US dollar during the twenty-four hour period ending at 7:00 AM ET on October 8th.
+One Xensor token can now be purchased for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+Over the last seven days, Xensor has traded 0% lower against the US dollar.
+Xensor has a total market capitalization of $240,395.39 and $11,179.03 worth of Xensor was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.